mdjahidhasan009/NextJS_Note/readme.md

 ### Static
 - Fully static content with no dynamic data.

+We can not resolve any in static rendering if we do it will be a dynamic server component.

 ### SSG (Static Site Generation)
 - Pre-rendered at build time.
 - In development mode, the `X-Next-Cache` header will not be shown.